 1. Weavers’ Way – 61 miles

-Spanning 61 miles (98 km) from Cromer to Great Yarmouth, Weavers’ Way is undoubtedly one of Norfolk’s best walks.
+Spanning 61 miles (98 km) from Cromer to Great Yarmouth, Weavers’ Way is undoubtedly one of Norfolk’s best walks and one of the best things to do in Cromer.
 The route showcases some of the county’s best scenery, from the Broads National Park to the salt marshes in Blakeney and the National Trust properties of Felbrigg and Blickling.

 When it comes to wildlife spotting, Weavers’ Way is a great route.
 It’s possible to see all manner of animals and whilst walking this trail, I personally have seen foxes, kingfishers, deer, rabbits, herons and more.
 Don’t forget to bring a camera!